HydroModPy/HydroModPy/README.md

 ### Option 2: conda environment

-Two ready-to-use Conda recipes live in `install/`:
+Three ready-to-use Conda recipes live in `install/`:

 - `env_hydromodpy.yml` installs every runtime dependency (including Spyder) so you can run scripts and notebooks right away.
-- `env_hydromodpy_pkg.yml` mirrors the same stack but finishes with `pip install -e ..` to expose the local repository as a package.
+- `env_hydromodpy_pkg.yml` mirrors the same stack but finishes with `pip install -e "..[docs]"` to expose the local repository as a package and include the local Sphinx docs toolchain.
 - `env_hydromodpy_light_pkg.yml` provides a lighter editable stack, recommended for Linux/WSL command-line development and test runs.